bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

    * Much simpler to use than oclif, far less overhead
    * Philosophically very like Caproal.js, so immediately felt familiar

-In the abstract, oclif is the better option, but for a small tool like Linkifier, it's just overkill.
-Being so feature-rich, it inevitably has dependencies, and not just a few!
-Add to that the fact that I'd need to teach myself TypeScript to use it, and it just wasn't a good fit for me.
+In the abstract, oclif is the better option — it has many more features and is backed by a major tech company, SalesForce.
+But no project exists in the abstract!
+For a start, for a small tool like Linkifier, oclif is simply overkill!
+Secondly, it has a lot of dependencies, which is to be expected from a large feature-rich tool.
+And thirdly, and most problematically for me, it forces the use of [TypeScript](https://www.typescriptlang.org), a strongly typed variant of JavaScript that compiles to regular JavaScript.
+In the abstract, TypeScript sounds like a great tool, but I don't know TypeScript, and I wasn't in the mood to learn a whole new language!

-Commander.js on the other hand felt immediately familiar because it really is the spiritual successor to Caporal.js, but modernised.
-Being so much less ambitious, it has no dependencies, so using it would create less long-term maintenance work to keep the app secure.
-Given my pre-existing knowledge, and the scale of this project, it was clearly the best fit.
+Commander.js on the other hand felt immediately familiar because it really is the spiritual successor to Caporal.js, just modernised a little.
+Being so much less ambitious, it has no dependencies, meaning less long-term maintenance work to keep my CLI script secure.

+Given my pre-existing knowledge, and the scale of this project, Command.js was clearly my best option, so that's what I chose to use.

+Commander.js gives me all the basic terminal-link functionality I just described, but some of the best modern terminal apps take things a little further with simple text formatting.

-One of the things that sets more modern terminal commands apart from older ones is their support for basic text formatting.
-Terminals remain the realm of fixed-width fonts, with each letter taking up one space in a regular grid, but within that limitation, modern terminals do support some text formatting, specifically:
+Terminals remain the realm of fixed-width fonts, with each letter taking up one space in a regular grid, but within that limitation, modern terminals do support some text formatting, including:

 1. Foreground text colour
 2. Background colour (the background colour of the imaginary grid square the letter occupies)